raycarter/often_used_linux_cli_commands/README.md

 	# make new files and directories in one directory also having the same group
 	chmod g+s dirname

+	# lock/unlock file or dir (with sudo also can not be deleted)
+	chattr +i filename/dir
+	chattr -i filename/dir

+	# only adding content to file or dir allowed
+	chattr +a filename/dir
+	chattr -a filename/dir

 	# search files or dirs that contain 'abc' in name
 	find -name '*abc*'